-An image above my bland desert, and one with an obligatory flare.
+Two images above my bland desert.
 As the vanes and domes are slightly reflective, some areas have a yellow tint due to the sand beneath.
 The domes are deliberately rendered without refraction otherwise the ribbed vanes are too distorted to be clearly visible, and the original model perspex didn't have any noticeable refractive qualities anyway.

 An animated fly-by composited with a 'real' background (Split Rock Lighthouse, Two Harbors, MN, USA).
 There are shadows, reflections, and clipping as the UFO flies behind the lighthouse; the foreground is also clipped in relation to the ice so it doesn't have reflections, just shadows.
 It's an incredible cheat, but adequate, and the sense of depth is good as I didn't have to resort to scaling the model which would have looked wrong anyway.
 The most obvious mistake is that the shadows and reflections are on a flat surface, so nothing takes into account the roughness of the actual terrain, and of course the CG image is far too clean.
 The UFO's rotation is also slower than it ought to be, but it was tricky finding a balance between seeing detail and having an incorrect sense of reverse rotation due to a strobing effect.